-• A minimum of 5 properties with an unencumbered borrowing base value, as defined, of not less than \$250 million.

-• The unencumbered borrowing base must include the Westin Boston Waterfront, the Conrad Chicago and the Vail Marriott Mountain Resort and Spa.
+- A minimum of 5 properties with an unencumbered borrowing base value, as defined in the credit agreement, of not less than \$250 million. - The unencumbered borrowing base must include the Westin Boston Waterfront, the Conrad Chicago and the Vail Marriott Mountain Resort and Spa.
 The Conrad Chicago and the Vail Marriott Mountain Resort and Spa may be released from the unencumbered borrowing base upon lender approval and certain conditions.